-Are you about to fit bigger sized aftermarket tires and are concerned about the TPMS?
+Are you about to fit bigger-sized aftermarket tires and are concerned about the TPMS?
 If you are in the market to purchase new wheels will you need to buy 4 or 5 TPMS valve sensors to accommodate the 5th spare wheel?
 Will you need 4x new sensors or can you pull and re-use your existing ones on the new wheels?
 Can you disable the TPMS warning with a Tazer programmer and simply remove the valves and fit regular ones?

 If you are planning on fitting aftermarket wheels with bigger tires and want to remove the TPMS sensors, you can do so with a Taser Programmer to disable the alert on your dash.

-When having your wheels fitted at the tire shop, simply request them pull the TPMS from the stock OEM wheels and fit them on the new wheels being installed.
-It is not recommended to fiddle and disturb these sensors too much, since they are prone to leaks due to their seal design.
+When having your wheels fitted at the tire shop, simply request them to pull the TPMS from the stock OEM wheels and fit them on the new wheels being installed.
+It is not recommended to fiddle and disturb these sensors too much since they are prone to leaks due to their seal design.
 Doing it once should be ok.

 A Tazer will disable the error messages and warning bells from the EVIC which indicates a problem not having them installed.
 Some owners simply remove the TPMS sensors and choose to ignore the warning light on the dash.
 Some Wrangler models will simply stop displaying the warning on the dash after a few starts, once it realizes the valves have been removed.